 The panellists are: Thomas Hermann (Mayor of Hannover); Joshua Jelly-Schapiro (geographer and writer, author of Island People: The Caribbean and the World and co-editor, with Rebecca Solnit, of Nonstop Metropolis: A New York City Atlas); Olivette Otele (Professor of History at Bath Spa University, and Vice-President of the Royal Historical Society) who is an expert on the links between history, memory and geopolitics in relation to French and British colonial pasts; and Anne Thomas (International Coordinator, Stolpersteine Project – over 70,000 ‘stumbling stones’ now exist in Germany, Lithuania, Luxembourg, Moldova, the Netherlands, Russia, Slovakia and Slovenia commemorating individual victims of the Holocaust outside their last-known freely chosen residence).

-As well as the panel debate there will be short presentations by Michele Curtis (Seven Saints Project), Michael Jenkins and Lawrence Hoo (CARGO) and Louise Mitchell (Colston Hall).
+As well as the panel debate there will be short presentations by Michele Curtis (Seven Saints Project), Lawrence Hoo (CARGO) and Louise Mitchell (Colston Hall).
 Andrew Kelly (Bristol Cultural Development Partnership) chairs.

 Image credit: Karin Richert